 4. Not planning meals

 Meal planning can really make a difference in your food costs.
 This is especially true if you make your menu based on the weekly sales.
 Make the menu, figure out what ingredients you will need, then stick to that list when shopping.
 You can find a plethora of “meal planning” printable planners and apps online.
-If you find that you regularly add extras to your cart, consider using a service such as Kroger’s Pickup service (free on orders over $35) in which store employees do your shopping for you and deliver it to your car.
-This ensures you avoid impulse buys, and you don’t have to shop with the kids.
+If you find that you regularly add extras to your cart, consider online ordering and pickup.
+This ensures you avoid impulse buys, plus you don’t have to shop with the kids.

 5. Not keeping a stocked pantry

-It may seem counterintuitive that we are telling you to buy more groceries, but it makes sense to keep the basic staples you use most often on hand.
+It may seem counterintuitive that I am telling you to buy more groceries, but it makes sense to keep the basic staples you use most often on hand.
 Because if you aren’t short one ingredient, you are less likely to make a last-minute run to the store and come home with a full bag of stuff you didn’t need.
 If you know you use canned tomatoes at least once or twice a week, buy several when you see a sale.
-You can buy bags of frozen, chopped white onion for about a dollar a bag, which is worth keeping in the freezer if it saves you from that extra trip to the store.
+You can buy bags of frozen, chopped white onion for about around $2 to $3 a bag, which is worth keeping in the freezer if it saves you from that extra trip to the store.

 6. Wasting food

-Studies show that Americans tend to throw out around 25 percent of the food they buy.
+The typical American family of four wastes about $1,500 of food each year, according to reports.
 It’s so easy to forget about the fresh produce you bought last week until it’s too late.
 Or those leftovers you fully intended to eat for lunch.
 Here are a few solutions to combat food waste: Making a menu in advance and buying only what you need for those dishes will automatically cut down on what gets thrown out.
 As far as leftovers, if you aren’t planning to pack those for lunch or serve the next day for dinner, freeze them.
 If over time, you find that your family seldom eats leftovers, start cooking just enough for one meal, cutting down recipes if needed.
 Finally, keep the most perishable foods front and center in the fridge so you are less likely to forget about them.

 7. Always relying on brand-name products